elf4j/elf4j-provider/README.md

 * Standard Streams Output Only

-  It may be trivial for logging to support other output channels than the standard streams (stdout/stderr).
-Yet it's arguably more trivial, on the system level, to forward standard streams as a data source to destinations other than the Console.
-Those destinations include log files and various types of central repositories.
+  Other than the standard streams (stdout/stderr), it may be trivial for logging to support other output channels.
+Yet on the system level, it's arguably more trivial to forward standard streams as a data source to other destinations than the Console, e.g. log files and various types of central repositories.
 A recent trend has been that such data aggregation be done via system-level collector agents (open source or commercial), and no longer a concern of the application-level logging.

 * Logging Format Patterns Including JSON